-Be it the Anet A8, the Monoprice Select Mini, Tevo Tarantula or the Creality CR-10s, affordable 3D printers seem to have hit a sweet spot for consumers worldwide.
-And with Anycubics i3 Mega, the segment of kit 3D printers becomes even more interesting.
+Be it the Anet A8, the Creality CR-10, or the Tevo Tarantula, affordable 3D printers seem to have hit a sweet spot for consumers worldwide.
+And with the Anycubic i3 Mega, the segment of kit 3D printers becomes even more interesting.

 The specifications of the Anycubic i3 Mega read very similarly to most low-cost 3D printers.